Controlling relationship cardinality. Power BI desktop series

-Power BI Desktop is the primary tool for building models that back visualisations and other analysis on top of user-defined data sets.
+Power BI Desktop is the primary tool for building models that back visualisations and other analyses on top of user-defined data sets.
 Some defaults and conventions used during import and connecting the data might not be as obvious as expected from a visual tool.

 This article presents a way to evaluate relationship cardinality.
 This post gives insight on how to validate relationships between tables and reason about the relationships and data to use in the model.

-In the case where all the key columns in the table contain exactly the same data without duplicates Power BI comes up with a one-to-one relationship.
+In the case where all the key columns in the table contain exactly the same data without duplicates, Power BI comes up with a one-to-one relationship.

-Having considered the whole mechanism of detecting relationships and their cardinality, the best advice would be to prepare sample data that reflects desired relationships and use them every time a change to the model is introduced.
+Considering the whole mechanism of detecting relationships and their cardinality, the best advice would be to prepare sample data that reflects desired relationships and use them every time a change to the model is introduced.

 Power BI Desktop provides an overview of a model that can easily be used to verify if all relationships are intact.
-When opening the relationship management windows there is also a way to re-run the automation for detecting relationships without re-adding the affected tables.
+When opening the relationship management windows, there is also a way to re-run the automation for detecting relationships without re-adding the affected tables.

 If you need a partner in software development, we're here to help you.